-Scope Description Cost estimate (\$M, 2023/24) Substation works Purchase land 3.6 Establishment of Lowes Creek ZS includes: Two 45MVA 132/11kV transformers and provision of space for a future third transformer Two 132kV bus sections and provision of space for a third bus section and a third feeder bay Two 11kV sections of busbar with 5 x 11kV CBs per section Outdoor switchgear arrangement 27.2 Transmission works Transmission works include: Establish two underground 132kV feeder linkages looping into adjacent 132kV feeder 9L6 via two new 132kV HV UGOHs 2.6 Distribution works Distribution works include: Establish auxiliary supply and any initial feeder works not covered by the property developers 1.0 Total Establishment of Lowes Creek outdoor ZS with two transformers 34.4
+Scope Description Cost estimate (\$M, 2024/25) Substation works Purchase land 3.6 Establishment of Lowes Creek ZS includes: Two 45MVA 132/11kV transformers and provision of space for a future third transformer Two 132kV bus sections and provision of space for a third bus section and a third feeder bay Two 11kV sections of busbar with 5 x 11kV CBs per section Outdoor switchgear arrangement 29.7 Transmission works Transmission works include: • Establish two underground 132kV feeder supplies by cutting into the adjacent 132kV feeder 9L6 via two new 132kV HV UGOHs.
+3.0 Distribution works Distribution works include: 4.0 Total Establishment of Lowes Creek outdoor ZS with two transformers 40.3

-Figure 15 shows a simplified single line diagram for Option 2, showing the augmented network in red.
+Figure 13 shows a simplified single line diagram for Option 2 showing the augmented network in red.

-Figure 15 - Option 2 Simplified Single Line Diagram
+Figure 13 - Option 2 Simplified Single Line Diagram

-4.3 Option 3 - Establish Lowes Creek ZS indoors with two transformers in 2027
+Establish Lowes Creek ZS indoors with two transformers in 2027

-Option 3 involves a new 132/11kV Lowes Creek ZS using an indoor switchgear arrangement, with two 45MVA transformers established in 2027.
-It is the same as Option 2, other than that switchgears for the zone substation (132kV and 11kV) would be housed indoors as opposed to outdoors.
+Option 3 involves a new 132/11kV Lowes Creek ZS using an indoor switchgear arrangement with two 45MVA transformers to be established in 2027.
+It provides the same supply capacity as Option 2, however the 132kV and 11kV switchgear would be housed in an indoor arrangement instead of the outdoor arrangement of Option 2.

-Establishing the zone substation indoors would incur a higher level of capital costs due to the increased level of equipment, materials and labour required.
-It would also incur greater operating costs than Option 2. consistent with operating costs assumed to be 0.4 per cent of total capital expenditure.
+Establishing the zone substation with an indoor arrangement will incur a higher level of capital costs due to the increased size of the building and civil works and also the higher cost for compact type switchgear.
+It would also incur greater operating costs than Option 2, consistent with operating costs assumed to be 0.4 per cent of total capital expenditure.

 Option 3 will reduce the level of expected unserved energy in an identical manner to Option 2.
 It will also provide an identical level of additional supply capacity and connection capability as Option 3.
 From a network augmentation and capability perspective, these options are identical in their supply aspects.
+There maybe small differences in the number of 11kV distribution feeders readily available from Option 2 and 3, however, in terms of benefits to customers, this is negligible.
+Both options provide ample 11kV feeder connection capability based on the current demand forecast covering the next 20 years.

-However, due to the specifications of indoor equipment required for Option 3, this option will emit more SF6 fugitive emissions than Option 2.
-More detail is provided on this in section 5.2.2.
+However, due to the use of compact type switchgear required for Option 3, this option will emit more SF6 fugitive emissions than Option 2.
+More detail is provided on the Assessment Framework section of this report.

-Endeavour Energy is considering this option upon developer feedback that an indoor arrangement would provide better visual amenity for the surrounding area.
+Endeavour Energy is considering this option based on property developer feedback that an indoor arrangement would provide better visual amenity for the surrounding area.
 The developer is aware that the indoor arrangement imposes additional cost on the project and Endeavour Energy's customers.
-Accordingly, the developer has agreed to make an external contribution towards this option.
-This reduces the effective cost of the option in the RIT-D assessment, in line with the AER RIT-D guidelines.
+Accordingly, the developer has agreed to make an external contribution towards this option.4 This reduces the effective cost of the option in the RIT-D assessment, in line with the AER RIT-D guidelines.5

-The total capital expenditure for this option (before the external contribution) is estimated to be \$39.5 million in real 2023/24 dollars.
+The total capital expenditure for this option (before the external contribution) is estimated to be \$45.0 million in real 2024/25 dollars.
 The construction of the Lowes Creek ZS would commence in 2024/25 with commissioning in 2026/27.